Skip to Content

 If you have a short bed truck, a sliding hitch is an ideal choice.
 It gives you more space between the truck and fifth wheel.
 This makes making tight turns much easier.
 Just be sure that the fifth wheel is not too close to the cab of the truck.

-READ ALSO: How Much Money Can I Make As a Truck Driver?
+READ ALSO: How to Make Your Truck Quieter?

 Can You Pull a 5Th Wheel with a Car?